Alhammoud/gatsby-blog/src/pages/2019-12-21/index.md

 In terms of idea validation, I mainly just put up a landing page, and started a [Twitter account](https://twitter.com/PerfBeacon) to follow interesting people in web performance.
 Since starting in mid October, I've had 276 visitors on the website, resulting in 17 subscriptions to the mailing list.

 While this is roughly half the attention OnlineOrNot received, I'm actually having real conversations with people about monitoring their frontend performance this time, and I'm thinking this idea might have legs after all.
-If not, I'll be able to use it as a secret weapon as a frontend contractor, so not all will be lost.
+If not, I'll still use it daily to monitor frontend performance every time I deploy, so not all will be lost.

 ## 2020 Plans

 ### Finish up PerfBeacon, and launch!

 By finish up of course I mean finish the features people absolutely need to monitor performance.
-So I'll be finishing up a feature to test pages that require authentication, and adding team support (inviting team mates, etc) and looking to launch early next year.
+So I'll be finishing up a feature to test pages that require authentication, making it possible to test on-demand (like during a CI process) and looking to launch early next year.

+Writing this section feels like déjà vu - I essentially had an identical goal for OnlineOrNot at the end of 2018.

-This time around I won't be relying on content marketing or posting to HackerNews/Product Hunt for my sales pipeline, I'll be showing people the product in real life.
+This time it'll be different though.
+I won't be relying on/praying for content marketing to do the job for me, and instead will be reaching out to companies in real life to discuss how they track their web performance.

 ### Screencasts